wp-plugins/social-share-by-wp-dev-shed/readme.txt

 1. screenshot-1.png displays the Facebook and Twitter share buttons on an article

 == Changelog ==

+= 1.1 =
+* Removed the Facebook OpenGraph meta data
+* Modified the buttons and converted the text as part of the graphic

 = 1.0 =
 * First release